Skip to main content

 Ceiling Mounting Recommendation

-Figure 2 - Ceiling Mounting Detection Diagram
+Figure 3 - Ceiling Mounting Detection Diagram (SIDE VIEW)

-Figure 2, along with Table 2, provides guidance on selecting the optimal positioning for the sensor based on ceiling height to ensure accurate detection.
+Figure 3, along with Table 3, provides guidance on selecting the optimal positioning for the sensor based on ceiling height to ensure accurate detection.
 When installing the sensor on the ceiling, the goal is to align the center of the detection pattern with the area intended for occupancy measurement.
 Be mindful of the blind zone behind the sensor, which can be strategically aimed at glass walls or doors to avoid false positives.
 The best practice is to use the aim point distance provided in Table 2 and position the sensor at that distance from the desired occupancy spot.

-It’s crucial to orient the sensor so that the lens is as close to the aim point as possible, avoiding any misalignment, follow Figure 3.
+It’s crucial to orient the sensor so that the lens is as close to the aim point as possible, avoiding any misalignment, follow Figure 4.

-Figure 3 - Ceiling Mounting Detection Diagram
+Figure 4 - Ceiling Mounting Detection Diagram (TOP VIEW)

 The maximum recommended installation height for the sensor is 5 meters; however, at this height, the sensor may only respond to significant movement when switching from unoccupied to occupied status.
 To ensure the sensor can accurately detect minor movements, it is recommended to install the sensor at a height of 3.5 meters.

-Table 2 - ceiling detection pattern dimensions
+Table 3 - ceiling detection pattern dimensions

 h